 This paper focuses on two indivisible structures in particular.
-First, the set of rational numbers $\Q$ is viewed as, up to order isomorphism, the unique countable dense linear order with no greatest or least element. $\Ind\Q$ is studied in Section~\ref{sec:rats}.
+First, the set of rational numbers $\Q$ is viewed as, up to order isomorphism, the unique countable dense linear order with no greatest or least element. $\Ind{\Q}$ is studied in Section~\ref{sec:rats}.
 The other structure is the so-called countable equivalence relation:

-\begin{defn} The \bdef{countable equivalence relation} $\Eqinf$ is, up to isomorphism, the structure in the language $\{R\}$ of a single binary relation such that $R$ is an equivalence relation, and such that $E$ is divided into countably many equivalence classes each having countably many members. \end{defn}
+\begin{defi} The \bdef{countable equivalence relation} $\Eqinf$ is, up to isomorphism, the structure in the language $\{R\}$ of a single binary relation such that $R$ is an equivalence relation, and such that $E$ is divided into countably many equivalence classes each having countably many members. \end{defi}